-The University of Maryland Medical Center (UMMC) offers the largest kidney transplant program in Maryland.
-With our good results after surgery, most patients quickly get back to a normal lifestyle.
+The University of Maryland Medical Center (UMMC) offers a kidney transplant program focused on getting our patients back to a normal lifestyle.

 Because we manage transplants for so many patients, we offer an extensive living kidney donation program.
 Our services include kidney exchange, which lets donors offer a kidney even if they are not compatible with their chosen recipient.

 UMMC offers trusted techniques and innovations in kidney transplant.
 Benefits of our program include:

 - Advanced surgical techniques: We use the latest surgical techniques and tools, including laparoscopic and robotic surgery.
 These treatments minimize recovery time and help us perform more complex surgeries.
 Learn more about our innovative kidney transplant treatments.

 - Good outcomes for high-risk patients: We try to get a transplant for every patient who qualifies, with the goal of giving each recipient a longer, healthier life.
 Our outcomes for deceased donor transplant are also notable, even among patients who have been turned down by other centers.

 - Living donor kidney donation with smallest possible incisions: We were the first hospital in Maryland, and the third in the U.S., to offer single-incision laparoscopic living kidney donation.
 Learn more about living donor kidney transplant.

 - Dialysis access: For patients who require dialysis before transplant, the same UMMC surgeons who perform transplants also perform the surgery to create access for dialysis treatment.
 These surgeons have a deep understanding of kidney function and can provide continuous care from dialysis through transplant.
 Learn more about dialysis access.